JLKP001/cra-template-electron/cra-template-electron-python-fastapi/README.md

 To create a React-Electron-Python application and run it in dev mode, run:

+Note that Python >3.6 is required for development.

 ```
 npx create-react-app my-app --template electron-python-fastapi
 cd my-app
+python3 -m pip install -r requirements.txt
 npm start
 ```